peteretelej/execapi/README.md

 ## Running ExecAPI

 - Copy `config.json.sample` to `config.json`
-- Update the key value (used for authorizing API requests), and the app details as necessary
+- Update the key value (used for authorizing API requests), and the `commands` as necessary
 - Run execapi.
 Either by,
     - Grabbing the latest release from the [Releases page](https://github.com/peteretelej/execapi/releases)
     - Or, building and running `execapi`